-However, family law attorneys have witnessed a vast number of clients burn through their money and deal with massive amounts of anxiety, stress, and anguish, having to litigate their family law problems in court.
 In a lot of cases, by the time families are done ligating their situation, everyone involved is left emotionally ruined, and in financial hardship.
 In scenarios like this, both parties end up losing when it comes to traditional family law disputes.

-Nowadays, some professionals and lawyers are specially trained in dealing with disputes without having to resort to adversarial practices.
 All the methods and strategies that are utilized during litigation, such as deception, posturing, threats, and intimidation are not used in collaborative law practices.
 During collaborative family law, the primary goal is to reach a reasonable and fair solution or settlement.

 The Types of Family Law Cases that Collaborative Law can Apply to